buccaneerai/note-window-consumer/performance/2023-04-25/Breathing/d.md

 - NONE

 #### Social History
-The patient has been smoking cigarettes since the age of 20 and currently smokes about half a pack per day.
-They have been previously counseled about their smoking habits.
+Patient has been smoking cigarettes since the age of 20 and currently smokes about half a pack per day.
+They have been previously counseled about their smoking habit.

 #### Allergies
 - Patient denies allergies

 #### Medications
-- Flovent steroids
+- Flovent steroid
 - Albuterol inhaler

 #### Assessment & Plan
-- Worsening asthma symptoms: Provide breathing treatment, order chest x-ray, and CBC panel; Prescribe another steroid and follow up after test results
+- Worsening asthma symptoms: Prescribe another steroid; Schedule follow-up visit
+- Cough with mucus and blood: Order chest x-ray and CBC panel
+- Breathing difficulties: Administer breathing treatment